Emergency tax on pension withdrawals — how to reclaim it.

 In-year reclaim (faster).
 Submit the appropriate form (P50Z, P53Z, or P55) to HMRC as soon as the P45 arrives from the pension provider.
 HMRC typically processes refunds within 30 days of receiving the form.
 The refund is paid directly by cheque or bank transfer.

 End of year reconciliation (slower).
 If no form is submitted, HMRC will eventually reconcile PAYE records after the end of the tax year (5 April).
 A P800 tax calculation will be issued, showing the overpayment, and a refund will follow.
-This process can take until July or August of the following tax year — meaning a withdrawal in April could take up to 16 months to be corrected.
+P800s are typically issued between June and the following March — meaning a withdrawal in April could take up to ~23 months to be fully reconciled in the worst case (April withdrawal → P800 issued by March of the following tax year).

 Subsequent payments from the same pension provider are usually taxed correctly, because HMRC will have issued a proper tax code after the first payment.
 Emergency tax is almost exclusively a first-payment problem.

-• Pension providers must apply emergency tax on a Month 1 (non-cumulative) basis when HMRC has not issued a tax code for the individual. [gov.uk]
+- ▸Pension providers apply emergency tax code 1257L on a Month 1 (non-cumulative) basis to single or initial flexible-access payments when HMRC has not yet issued a tax code for the individual.
+[LITRG (Low Incomes Tax Reform Group)]

-• Forms P50Z, P53Z, and P55 are available on gov.uk for reclaiming tax overpaid on pension withdrawals. [gov.uk]
+- ▸Forms P55 (partial withdrawal, pot not exhausted), P50Z (full withdrawal, no other income), and P53Z (full withdrawal, with other income) are available on gov.uk for reclaiming tax overpaid on pension withdrawals. [gov.uk]

 This is factual information, not financial advice.
 If you're unsure what's right for your situation, speak to an FCA-regulated financial adviser.